 Cybersecurity threats continue to evolve in terms of frequency, sophistication, and magnitude.
 In addition, the shift to a hybrid workforce model, with many remote users, has resulted in an increase in the possible sources of threats, which requires more sophisticated solutions.
-As a result, staff recommend the city continue the annual funding for this project, which helps identify emerging technology and policy gaps, analyze current vulnerabilities, and recommend courses of action to safeguard the city's data.
+As a result, the city will continue the annual funding for this project, which helps identify emerging technology and policy gaps, analyze current vulnerabilities, and recommend courses of action to safeguard the city's data.

-Several other IT security-related projects recommended for FY 2023 were identified as a direct result of the work performed using funding for this activity (see "IT - Cybersecurity and Patch Management" and "Intergovernmental - Project Portfolio" in the General Fund Significant Revenue/Expenditure Changes section for additional detail on these projects).
+Several other IT security-related projects in the FY 2023 Adopted Budget were identified as a direct result of the work performed using funding for this activity (see "IT - Cybersecurity and Patch Management" and "Intergovernmental - Project Portfolio" in the General Fund Significant Revenue/Expenditure Changes section for additional detail on these projects).

-FY 2023 Fundin g Source es: Pr 2023 roposed 2024 recast 2025 recast Fo 2026 orecast Fo 2027 precast Project -Yr Total Tax Support \$ 50,000 \$ 50,000 \$ 50,000 \$ 50,000 \$ 50,000 \$ 50,000 \$ 250,000
+FY 2023 Funding g Source es s A 2023 dopted 2024 Forecast 2025 Forecast F 2026 Forecast Fo 2027 orecast Project -Yr Total Tax Support \$ 50,000 \$ 50,000 \$ 50,00 0 \$ \$ 50,000 \$ 50,000 \$ 50,000 \$ 250,000